Unity-Technologies/com.unity.uiwidgets/README.md

 #### Unity

-The compatible Unity versions of each UIWidgets release are listed below.
+The compatible Unity versions for each UIWidgets release are listed below.
 You can download the latest Unity on https://unity3d.com/get-unity/download.

 | UIWidgets version     |  Unity 2019 LTS  |  Unity 2020 LTS  |
 | -----------------------------------------------| ------------------------- | ------------------------- |